arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpWin10.md

 In the New Project dialog box, click Visual C# > Windows > Windows Universal > Blank App (Windows Universal).

 ### Step 2: Add Speech Recognition API use in your application
-Now, you will add use of the Speech Recognition API in your application to convert spoken audio input into text.
+Now, you will add use of the Bing Speech Recognition API in your application to convert spoken audio input into text.
 You can look at the code in MainPage.xaml.cs [Universal APP SDK](https://oxfordportal.blob.core.windows.net/example-speech/SpeechRecognitionExample.UniversalApp.zip) for reference.

 1. Create a SpeechRecognizer object.